 This is the fourth installment in a devotional series I’m doing called “Keeping Christmas Well.”
-My human inspiration comes from Ebenezer Scrooge, the main character in Charles Dickens’ beloved classic, A Christmas Carol.
+My human inspiration comes from Ebenezer Scrooge, the main character in Charles Dickens’s beloved classic, A Christmas Carol.
 My divine inspiration, as always, comes from Scripture.
-The example of Scrooge, who learned to “keep Christmas well,” helps us to reflect upon how we might do similarly — not just during Advent and Christmas but throughout the year, and not just in our private lives but in every part of life, including our work.
+The example of Scrooge, who learned to “keep Christmas well,” helps us to reflect upon how we might do similarly — not just during Advent and Christmas, but throughout the year; and not just in our private lives, but in every part of life, including our work.

-In the first four chapters, called “staves,” of A Christmas Carol, Ebenezer Scrooge is transformed through the visits of three “spirits,” the ghosts of Christmas past, present, and future.
-By showing Scrooge scenes of Christmas in these three time periods, he is empowered to leave behind his “scroogish” ways and to become a new man.
+In the first four staves (chapters) of A Christmas Carol, Ebenezer Scrooge is transformed through the visits of three “spirits,” the ghosts of Christmas past, present, and future.
+By showing Scrooge scenes of Christmas in these three time periods, the spirits empower him to leave behind his “scroogish” ways and to become a new man.

-In Stave Five, after the transformation has happened, the very first thing we hear out of the mouth of the new Scrooge is: “I will live in the Past, the Present, and the Future!”
+In Stave V, after the transformation has happened, the very first thing we hear out of the mouth of the new Scrooge is: “I will live in the Past, the Present, and the Future!”
 Of course he is referring to what he has experienced about Christmas through the ghosts of Christmas past, present, and future.
-But, I would suggest that Scrooge’s proclamation is something that should be true for every Christian.
-We should live in the past, present, and future.
+But I would suggest that Scrooge’s proclamation is something that should be true for every Christian.
+We also should live in the past, present, and future.

 In what ways might it be true that you live in the past?

 In what ways do you live by faith in the present?

 In what ways is your life today shaped by God’s future?